simpledotorg/simple-server/doc/arch/008-robust-data-migrations.md

 ### Enforcing data migration execution

-In order to better enforce the execution of data migrations, we will invoke them through Rails database migration files.
-This will ensure that data migrations are run with the same reliability as database migrations.
-For example, we may ship a migration that looks like this.
+In order to better enforce the execution of data migrations, we will invoke them using the [`data-migrate`](https://github.com/ilyakatz/data-migrate) gem.
+This will ensure that data migrations are run with the same reliability as database migrations, while still allowing database migrations to be run or rolled back independently if necessary.
+For example, we may ship a data migration that looks like this.

 ```ruby
 class UpdateNilensoBPs < ActiveRecord::Migration[5.1]